moaazsidat/dash-playground/readme.md

 Experiments with [Dash](https://dash.plotly.com/)

-This repo is setup to load custom styles for each route of the app (each report).
+This repo demos multi-page apps, split by route, with custom styles for each route (each report).

 ## Getting starting